 How then, do no-neutral switches work?
 This is an advancement in technology basically depending on minimizing the wattage a switch can draw while idle.
 Basically, to function, a no-neutral switch always has its circuit closed.
 But how does the light turn off when the circuit is closed?
 Simple – the switch only draws as much wattage from the power source as it needs to stay on in its standby mode.
 If this wattage is low enough, the current running through the circuit isn’t enough to turn the light bulb on.
 Then, when the switch is turned on, it allows the lights to draw as much current from the power source as required – as high as 800 watts.

 For a very detailed, further info guide, you can look at our separate individual guide on neutral vs no-neutral smart switches.

 For a no-neutral switch’s wattage – how low is low enough?
 Most bulbs in a household use at least 10 watts to be bright enough to be useful, but some LEDs may run as low as 7 watts.
 We find most bulbs to be between 10 to 30 watts.
 A good no-neutral switch should be able to only use around 2 watts on standby mode.

-In our own tests, an Aqara D1 no-neutral switch is able to power a 3W Planar LED light bulb alone, with no flickering or glowing when turned off.
+In our own tests, our no-neutral switch is able to power a 3W Planar LED light bulb alone, with no flickering or glowing when turned off.